 If you are wanting to build a fence it is wise to plan carefully so that your fence adds to your property rather than detracting from it.

 The Fencing Act 1978 sets out rights and responsibilities relating to fences between neighbouring properties.
-You can find out more information from the Consumer Building website(external link).
+You can find out more information from the Consumer building website(external link).

 If the fence you are wanting to build is a boundary fence between your property and a Council-owned park or waterway, the Council will generally share the cost of this.
 Please contact the Council on (03) 941 8999 to discuss it before commencing any work.

-There are two issues you will need to contact the Council about when you are considering building a boundary fence, as there may be a need to apply for a resource consent as well as a building consent:
+There are several issues you will need to contact the Council about when you are considering building a boundary fence, as there may be a need to apply for a resource consent as well as a building consent:

 The fence is required to comply with the building code even if a building consent is not required.
 Most retailers of fencing materials should be able to assist with standard residential fence design.

-The Council Public Places Bylaw 2008 states that barbed wire, razor wire or electrified wire may not be used within one metre of any property boundary adjoining any public place, unless the wire is at a height of 2.5 metres or more above ground level, or the public place is in a rural area.
+The Council Public Places Bylaw 2008 states that barbed wire, razor wire or electrified wire may not be used within one metre of any property boundary adjoining any public place, unless the wire is at a height of 2.5m or more above ground level, or the public place is in a rural area.
 Internal boundary fences are covered by the Fencing Act 1978.